 Bhikkhuni since December 2017 (monastic training started in 2014)

-For Ayya Niyyānika, living a life of wise and kind interdependence is critical to embodying an effective monastic life in today’s world.
-Embodiment based in compassion, wisdom, and equanimity is central to path development and is the focus of Ayya Niyyānika’s practice.
+For Ayya Niyyānika, embodiment, based in kindness and wise compassion, is central to their path development and is the focus of their monastic practice.

 Both Ayya Suvijjānā and Ayya Niyyānika initially trained at Dhammadharini in Northern California.
 Ayya Tathālokā Mahatherī was pavattini (preceptor) for both Passaddhi Vihara bhikkhunīs and founding Abbess of Dhammadharini.
 Ayya Sobhanā was Prioress at Aranya Bodhi hermitage during Ayya Suvijjānā and Ayya Niyyānika years of training.